-Why did you choose to train to teach with the University of Birmingham?
+Why did you originally apply to Birmingham?

+While I was at Birmingham and since, support from my mentor has been phenomenal.
+Sincerely, all of the opportunities that I have been afforded since leaving the university, I owe to my mentor.
 During the course itself, the staff at the School of Education are incredibly supportive.
 The administrative team, the course lecturers – the department is full of wonderful people.
 There is a unique sense of togetherness which is contagious from day one.

 I am currently teaching at King Edward VI High School for Girls.
 It’s a beautiful independent school in Edgbaston for girls aged 11-18.
-I took time out after my PGDipEd to complete an MA in philosophy at the University of Liverpool.
+I took time out after my PGDipEd to complete an MA in Philosophy at the University of Liverpool.
 Having trained to teach at the University of Birmingham, I was afforded the opportunity to teach undergraduate ethics and philosophy of religion in Liverpool.
 This is where I also began to produce The Panpsycast Philosophy Podcast, which I am eager to shamelessly promote in a moments time!
 The University of Birmingham provided me with a strong background in teaching studies, which was hugely influential in my professional development.

 For me, philosophy begins with a discussion with oneself, or a discussion with other people.
 On-demand podcasts, 'informal and informative' discussions, seemed to be the way forward.
 I thought we could create a podcast that was cool; something students would want to listen to.
 Luckily, I was right, and almost two years on we have over 50,000 subscribers.
 We've gone from just supporting A Level students and teachers, to providing high-level philosophy to undergrads, postgrads and academics.
 However, the most exciting thing for me is that ‘non-philosophers’ are listening to.
 I have people writing in to say that we have inspired them to take degrees in philosophy or that we've helped them achieve an A in their exam.